 Organized Crime and Life: JCU Welcomes Photographer Giovanni Izzo

 John Cabot University welcomed photographer Giovanni Izzo for a screening of his project The Domitiana: Everyday organized crime and life on November 6, 2018.
-The event was sponsored by the Departments of Modern Languages and Literature and Art History and Studio Art.
+The event was sponsored by the Departments of Modern Languages and Literature and Art History.

 More than just a photography exhibition, The Domitiana is a 15-minute-long projection of black and white images that document the everyday life of migrants and other residents in and around Castelvolturno, about 50 kilometers from Naples.
 The title refers to the road in the Campania region that currently hosts about 25,000 undocumented migrants who are the main subjects of Izzo’s project.
 The pictures, chosen from the 500,000 that Izzo took over the course of fifteen years, chronicle organized crime, exploitation, and institutional neglect in the area, revealing a disturbing side of contemporary Italy that is usually hidden from the public eye.